JesalDM/HW-Assign-01/README.md

 THEN I find a concise, descriptive title

 ```

 ## My Contribution

 ```
+As part of this assignment, I've taken the existing code and refactored it to meet the above laid-out acceptance criteria.
+Here is my contribution to the code:

 - Refactored the title so that it is descriptive and relevant to the webpage.
 - Added the meta tags for search engine optimization.
 - Refactored the header and footer code so that the elements are HTML semantic.